 How to Pray for the Persecuted Church

-(This Biblical study on how to pray for the persecuted church was submitted by a friend of Eden Communications—a pastor who prefers to remain anonymous.)
-See also the Handbook of Prayer for the Persecuted Church, from Open Doors.
+This Biblical study on how to pray for the persecuted church was submitted by a friend of Eden Communications—a pastor who prefers to remain anonymous.
+See also these Prayer Resources from Open Doors for more ideas how to pray for persecuted Christians around the world.

 Please pray that they would: